theripper93/Weather-Blocker/README.md

 Block weather effects through drawings

+## The module is no longer supported as of V10 Please use FX master instead.

 Just create a drawing(Only Polygons and Rectangles are supported), in the drawing configuration enable weather blocking

 ![image](https://user-images.githubusercontent.com/1346839/159341144-f9029ce4-4845-46ae-89ea-c2e9303092b2.png)